 \subsection{Summary}

-After the whole training process completes, the trained model can be used to conduct inference.
-Note that there is no difference between the training and inference process.
+After the whole training process is completed, the trained model can be used to conduct inference.
+Note that there is no difference between the training and inference processes.
 Moreover, we summarize the whole training procedure in Algorithm \ref{alg:overview} to better illustrate the proposed methodology.